rocicorp/replicache/design.md

 * The ClientID, a unique identifier for this client
 * The LastMutationID.
 Write transactions originating on a client are uniquely identified and ordered by an ordinal which increases sequentially.
 This ordinal serves as an idempotency token for the Data Layer, and is used to determine which transactions the server has applied.
+* The Cookie returned along with the Client View in the most recent pull.
+The cookie is returned to the data layer in the next pull to be used to compute a diff from the state the client has to that which the server has.
-* A versioned, transactional, deterministically iterable key/value store that keeps the user's state
+* A persistent, versioned, transactional, deterministically iterable key/value store that keeps the user's state
+  * Persistent meaning that the state of the store persists across browser sessions
-  * Versioned meaning that we can go back to any previous version
-  * Versioned also meaning that we can _fork_ from a version, apply many transactions, then reveal this new version atomically (like git branch and merge)
+  * Versioned meaning that we can go back to any previous version and can _fork_ from a version, apply transactions to it, and atomically reveal the new version (like git branch and merge)
   * Transactional meaning that we can read and write many keys atomically

+The client-side of the application using Replicache provides:
-Additionally, in memory, user code provides a mapping of named *mutators*.
-A mutator is just a function that implements a write transaction, a local mutation operation.
+* Mutators: A *mutator* is a named function that implements a write transaction.
+The application invokes mutators to do its work, and they read from and write to the local cache.

+The server-side (data layer) of the application provides:
+* The Push endpoint: the push endpoint accepts pending mutation invocations from the client and applies them to the canonical state on the server.
+The push endpoint has a server-side implementaiton of each client-side mutator.
+* The Pull endpoint: the pull endpoint returns the latest state to the client, typically in the form of a patch to the data the client already has.

 ### Commits

-Each version of the user's state is represented as a _commit_ which has an immutable view of the user's state.
+Within the Replicache client, each version of the user's state is represented as a _commit_ which has an immutable view of the user's state.

 Commits come in two flavors, those from the client and those from the server:
-* *Local commits* represent a change made by a mutation executing locally against the client's cache.
+* *Local commits* represent a change made by a mutator executing locally against the client's cache.
 The set of local commits that are not yet known to be applied in the Data Layer are known as *pending* commits.
 Local commits include the *mutator name* and *arguments* that caused them, so that the mutator may be replayed later on top of new snapshot commits from the server if necessary.
-* *Snapshot commits* represent a state update received from the server.
-They carry a cookie*, which the Data Layer can used to calculate the delta for the next pull.
+* *Snapshot commits* represent a state update pulled from the server.
+They carry a *cookie*, which the Data Layer can used to calculate the delta for the next pull.

 ### API Sketch